Voting Rights Act

 A Turning Point in American History: The VRA and its Contribution to the Civil Rights Movement

 Its passage marked a turning point in the nation’s history, affirming the belief that the right to vote is fundamental and must be protected against any form of racial discrimination.
 The VRA’s ongoing relevance is evident as voting rights continue to be a contentious issue.
-Challenges and debates over voter ID laws, redistricting, and other voting regulations demonstrate the act’s continued significance in ensuring that all Americans can exercise their right to vote freely and fairly.
+Challenges and debates over voter ID laws, redistricting, and other voting restrictions and regulations demonstrate the act’s continued significance in ensuring that all Americans can exercise their right to vote freely and fairly.